How to Make the Most of Your Drug Rehab Program

 Every year, new advancements are made in drug rehab.
 Although experienced doctors and trained staff members are a vital part of a drug rehab program, the success or failure is ultimately up to the patient.
-There are a total of 13,000 drug addiction treatment facilities in the United States.
+There is a total of 13,000 drug addiction treatment facilities in the United States.
 At these centers, people can recover from their addictions and begin living healthier lives.
 To successfully treat an addiction, patients should follow a few simple steps that have been shown to increase the effectiveness of treatment.

-Treating Withdrawal in Drug Rehab
+Treating Withdrawal in a Drug Rehab Program

 One of the hardest things about starting treatment is going through the withdrawal process.
 With symptoms ranging from cravings to mood changes, patients have to treat their withdrawal symptoms before they begin the work of drug rehabilitation.
 When someone first begins to use drugs, their mind becomes accustomed to the chemicals and gradually modifies how it works.
 After the drug is no longer used, the mind sends distress signals to the body.
 Since intense withdrawals can lead to someone using again, using a detox process to eliminate cravings early can help rehabilitation.
 Former addicts who treat withdrawal first can spend their rehabilitation program focused on reducing stress and learning healthier habits.

 In the journal ‘Addiction,’ a study was conducted that showed that 58.8 percent of unemployed men drank more than eight alcoholic beverages.
 With employed individuals, the rate was only 33.5 percent.
 This indicates that stress can fuel addiction.
-Other stressors like violence, trauma and poverty have also been linked to higher levels of drug addiction.
+Other stressors like violence, trauma, and poverty have also been linked to higher levels of drug addiction.
 When it comes to treating people, the entire individual must be treated.
 Patients have to learn how to improve all areas of their life for the drug rehabilitation to work.
 Drug rehab programs that offer community support or resources can help to lower stress and reduce the likelihood of a relapse.

 As an addict goes through treatment, their thoughts and knowledge gradually change.
 The person they were at the beginning of treatment is far different than the individual that leaves a treatment program.
 Due to this, higher quality treatment centers offer opportunities for patient feedback.
-Patients can tell staff members how each aspect of care is working and the treatment process can be modified while in drug rehab.
+Patients can tell staff members how each aspect of care is working and the treatment process can be modified while in a drug rehab program.

 Commitment to Learning